-We intend to adopt and ask our stockholders to approve the 2020 employee stock purchase plan, or ESPP, which will be effective upon the day prior to the first public trading date of our common stock.
+Our stockholders approved the 2020 employee stock purchase plan, or ESPP, which became effective upon the day prior to the first public trading date of our common stock.
 The ESPP is designed to allow our eligible employees to purchase shares of our common stock, at semi-annual intervals, with their accumulated payroll deductions.
 The ESPP is intended to qualify under Section 423 of the Code.
 The material terms of the ESPP, as it is currently contemplated, are summarized below.